k-k/stan-demo/README.md

 See: [Running NATS Streaming](https://docs.nats.io/nats-streaming-server/run).

-For the demo, you can run `go install github.com/kmfk/stan-demo` and the `stan-demo` binary will be added to your `$GOPATH/bin` directory - as long as that's properly been set in your $PATH, you can run the binary directly.
-No other files or dependencies will be installed on your system.
+For the demo, you can clone the repo and then run `go install github.com/kmfk/stan-demo` and the `stan-demo` binary will be added to your `$GOPATH/bin` directory - as long as that's properly been set in your $PATH, you can run the binary directly.

 ### Removing